miso-lims/walkthroughs/_includes/runs-new.md

 MISO supports runs from Illumina, PacBio, Oxford Nanopore, and other sequencers, so the terms used for instrument runs and associated libraries are intentionally different from those used by the vendor.
 A MISO _Run_ represents a sequencing run where the sequencer has been loaded and sequencing has begun.
-The run scanner can be configured to detect new Illumina and PacBio runs and automatically create corresponding runs in MISO, while runs for other platforms must be created manually.
+The Run Scanner can be configured to detect new Illumina and PacBio runs and automatically create corresponding runs in MISO, while runs for other platforms must be created manually.
 A _Sequencing Container_ is the link between the library information and the